-Acupuncture Services are covered at 100% subject to a \$30 Copayment after the Deductible is met and when the Services are provided by a Participating Provider in the Participating Provider's office.
+Acupuncture Services are covered at 100% subject to a \$35 Copayment when the Services are provided by a Participating Provider in the Participating Provider's office.
 East Asian medicine practitioners use acupuncture to influence the health of the body by the insertion of very fine needles.
 Acupuncture treatment is primarily used to relieve pain, reduce inflammation, and promote healing.
 Covered Services include: